 The permitting process is different for Prior Rights utilities, Utilities and Railroad takes the lead in relocating Prior Rights utilities that are in conflict with ADOT construction projects.
 The U&RR coordinator will make first contact with utilities that notify the designer and the U&RR coordinator that there are Prior Rights utilities located within the project limits.
 The coordinator will contact the PS/PT to research and verify that the existing utility is not in ADOT R/W under the normal permitting process.
 The PS/PT may need to review the district copies of all permits within the project limits issued to the utility company claiming Prior Rights.
 Once Prior Rights has been established the U&RR coordinator will initiate a contract with the utility company to reimburse the company for costs incurred for relocation of the utility.
 The utility company will maintain its Prior Rights for that portion of the utility that was originally covered by Prior Rights.
 The U&RR coordinator will send a copy of the contract to the PS/PT for inclusion with the permit issued to the utility company for relocation of the Prior Rights utility, the PS/PT shall include the contract number, project number, Tracs number and the completion date as indicated by the contract in the permit.
-The utility company is the permittee and shall apply for the relocation permit, the utility company shall indicate in the purpose section of the PS/PT may still issue the permit after confirming that U&RR is in negotiations with the utility, the PS/PT shall include in the permit the ADOT project number and plans sheet, the U&RR contract should be attached to the permit as soon as it is received by the PS/PT.
+The utility company is the permittee and shall apply for the relocation permit, the utility company shall indicate in the purpose section of the application form that this is a Prior Rights utility.
+If U&RR has not completed the contract the PS/PT may still issue the permit after confirming that U&RR is in negotiations with the utility, the PS/PT shall include in the permit the ADOT project number and plans sheet, the U&RR contract should be attached to the permit as soon as it is received by the PS/PT.